Recently, I wrote about one of my favorite liquors (if not my absolute favorite) in the world: Plantation Pineapple Rum.

 Adding half an ounce of say, apricot liqueur can add an extra layer to the drink.
 Splitting the base and using 2 or even 3 different rums, can add complexity.

-But I want to make this as simple as possible for you, because the results to this are fantastic:
+But I want to make this as simple as possible, because the results of this are fantastic:

 - 2oz Plantation Pineapple Rum

 - .75oz simple syrup